 to comply with the principles issued in the Government Resolution dated 17 February 2015 on equal gender representation in the boards of listed companies with the aim of the board consisting of at least 40% each of women and men by 2020.
 The Shareholders Nomination Board reviews the diversity principles and their implementation annually.

 Fortum reports the objectives, actions and progress of the diversity principles in its corporate governance statement.
-The Shareholders’ Nomination Board has applied the diversity principles in preparing the proposal concerning nomination of board members for the Annual General Meeting of 2018.
+The Shareholders’ Nomination Board applied the diversity principles in preparing the proposal concerning nomination of board members for the Annual General Meeting of 2019.

 Shareholders’ Nomination Board prior to the AGM 2019

 In October 2018, the following members have been appointed to Fortum's Shareholders' Nomination Board:

 - Mr. Kimmo Viertola, Director General, Prime Minister's Office, Ownership steering department (Chairman),

 - Mr. Risto Murto, President and CEO, Varma Mutual Pension Insurance Company, and